New Brunswick/Nova Scotia Transmission Reliability Project

 Baseline environmental data is being collected to support the potential of an additional transmission line; however, any new transmission line installation would be subject to regulatory review and approval.

-If the project moves beyond an exploratory stage, a series of public and stakeholder engagement sessions, as well as a regulated Environmental Impact Assessment under the Province of New Brunswick process would be carried out.
+A series of public and stakeholder engagement sessions are planned for the summer of 2023, as well as a regulated Environmental Impact Assessment under the Province of New Brunswick process will be carried out and registered in the fall of 2023.